Volkswagen up! review

 The Volkswagen up! is more sophisticated than its size and looks suggest.
 It’s comfortable, feels stable on the road and is enjoyable to drive.
 It’s designed to work in town, but it's not overwhelmed by or underpowered for the occasional motorway trip, although the long gearing does make it hard work.

-The changes VW made to the up! for 2016 created a classier and more customisable car, while the switch to a smartphone sat-nav system will appeal to younger buyers.
-It’s as refined and practical as ever, but the updates to the gearbox have resulted in slightly sluggish performance with no real gains in efficiency.
+Changes VW made to the up! back in 2016 created a classier and more customisable car, and included a switch to a smartphone sat-nav system which appeals to younger buyers.
+The up! remains as refined and practical as ever, but updates to the gearbox resulted in slightly sluggish performance with no real gains in efficiency.
 It was also disappointing when VW dropped Autonomous Emergency Braking from the up! spec sheet in 2019, costing it two Euro NCAP stars.